adafruit/circuitpython-org/doc/hero_images.md

 The **_config.yml** file is located in the root directory of the circuitpython.org repo on GitHub.

-The typical contents (truncated after a number of lines) is similar to:
+The typical contents (truncated after a number of lines) are similar to:

     title: CircuitPython
     email: justin@adafruit.com